Frequently Asked Questions

 What if I have a WSUS server?
 Do you work with that?
 Do I still need it?

 Automox interfaces with the Windows update application on the endpoint and can work with or without a WSUS server.
 Automox fully manages patch scheduling and delivery, or can be used in concert with WSUS as a local repository.

-Automox supports a growing list of 3rd party software that can be natively deployed and patched.
+Automox supports a list of third-party software that can be natively deployed and patched.
 You can find the full list here.
-If we do not natively support a particular software, it can always be deployed and patched through the Custom Policy engine.
-Have a title we need to support?
-Add it to Automox’s public roadmap.
+If we do not natively support a particular software, it can always be deployed and patched through the custom policy engine.

-Yes - Automox leverages a very lightweight agent (<10mb) that must be installed on every managed endpoint.
+Yes.
+Automox leverages a very lightweight agent that must be installed on every managed endpoint.
 For details about agent deployment, see more in the Automox Agent Installation Overview.